 This is why innovation starts with culture.
-In larger organizations, you may need to rewrite years of habits and defeat “but we’ve always done it this way” before you can build a culture that supports innovation.
+In larger organizations, you may need to rewrite years of habits and defeat, “but we’ve always done it this way” before you can build a culture that supports innovation.
 So start small.
 Below we’ll cover a few small, incremental changes you can make to promote a culture that supports innovation.

 Innovation culture within an enterprise organization is often hindered by traditional product development practices (such as Waterfall).
 Enterprise software product managers may feel pressure from leadership to spend extended periods of time on research and discovery efforts before any development and testing happens.
 They also may not feel empowered to make decisions quickly out of fear of failure.
-Here are some tips to create an environment that supports them.
+Here are some tips for creating an environment that supports them.

 One suggestion Robin Calhoun shared during our webinar is that innovation doesn’t have to be something huge.
 It doesn’t have to mean a new product or new direction.
 You can start small.

 At Jama, she says, product teams have both the power and trust to solve problems in the way they see fit.
 Once the problem is clearly identified, the team is free to determine the best solution.
-The team is usually very close to the customer and therefore can make the best judgment calls on what to build and how to build it.
-Which brings us to our next suggestion.
+The team is usually very close to the customer and can make the best judgment calls on what to build and how to build it.
+This brings us to our next suggestion.

 Innovation is far less risky when you start small and get feedback as quickly as possible.